Resources for Transition

 The LINK Center utilizes the “5 Guideposts for Success” by the National Collaborative for Workforce and Disability.
 The Guideposts cover the basics of transition planning: education, employment, and independent living, but also focus on community and family involvement – essential components for a full, meaningful life.
 Click here to download a PDF copy of the publication.

-The Office of Special Education and Rehabilitative Services (OSERS) has published A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities.
-This guide is being issued by OSERS, the Rehabilitation Services Administration, and the Office of Special Education Programs to advance our efforts in ensuring that all students and youth with disabilities are equipped with the skills and knowledge to be engaged in the 21st century workforce.
+The Office of Special Education and Rehabilitative Services (OSERS) has published A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities. (revised 2020) This guide is being issued by OSERS, the Rehabilitation Services Administration, and the Office of Special Education Programs to advance our efforts in ensuring that all students and youth with disabilities are equipped with the skills and knowledge to be engaged in the 21st century workforce.
 Click here to view or download a PDF of the guidebook.

 Need one-on-one support?